-If you have unlimited resources, or just dream of owning the best that money can buy, there are two top-of-the-line products that are considered the gold standard in juicers.
-The Green Star GSE-5000 (Est. $520) is one of the top-rated juicers on consumer review sites, with owners saying it's very easy to use and clean, although a few complain that the screen is a pain to wash.
+If you have unlimited resources, or just dream of owning the best that money can buy, the Green Star GSE-5000 (Est. $550) is one of the top-rated juicers on consumer review sites, with owners saying it's very easy to use and clean, although a few complain that the screen is a pain to wash.
 More important, they say that it extracts every single bit of juice, resulting in a high-quality juice that is far superior in taste to juices from a centrifugal juicer.
 We saw many comments from people who started juicing with a less expensive juicer, then when they realized that they were serious about it and were going to stick with it, decided to upgrade to this machine.

-In our estimation, you can't go wrong with the Omega J8004 (Est. $200) or Omega J8006 (they are identical except for the finish; the J8004 is white).
+In our estimation, you can't go wrong with the Omega J8004 or Omega J8006 (Est. $280) (they are identical except for the finish; the J8004 is white while the J8006 is chrome and black).
 It gets stellar reviews for doing everything that a much pricier juicer can do -- and it beats out everything else in its price point.